Belfast Northstars

 The Belfast Northstars is one of two clubs from Northern Ireland competing in the Baseball Ireland adult league.
-An amateur club, the Northstars play their home games at Hydebank Playing Fields in Newtownbreda, Belfast.
+The Northstars play their home games at Hydebank Playing Fields in Newtownbreda, Belfast.
 The club competes in Baseball Ireland's B League.

 Franchise history

-The early years
+Early years

-The Northstars were formed in September 1996 when 10 players split away from the Belfast Blue Sox.
-The Blue Sox had been affiliated with baseball in Britain, but travelling to games and hosting visiting teams became problematic.
+The Northstars were formed in September 1996, when 10 players were split away from the Belfast Blue Sox.
+The Blue Sox had been affiliated with baseball in Britain, but travelling to games and hosting away teams became problematic.

-Following the Blue Sox' demise, Gerry Long of Los Angeles was installed as the Northstars' first coach, and the new team quickly established an affiliation with Baseball Ireland.
+Following the Blue Sox' demise, Gerry Long of Los Angeles was installed as the Northstars' first coach, and the new team established an affiliation with Baseball Ireland.

-2004: A winning season and playoff contenders
+2004: Winning season and playoff contenders

-Following a frustrating first few years of existence, in which the team often performing poorly in the standings, the 2004 season saw the Northstars in contention to the last day of the season.
+During the first few years of existence, the team were often performing poorly in the standings.
+The 2004 season saw the Northstars in contention to the last day of the season.
 The club beat one of the league's new teams, the Dublin Trojans, as well as the established Dublin Black Sox.
-Following two narrow defeats against the reigning champion Dublin Hurricanes, the Northstars came close to making the playoffs but lost the final game of the season to the Black Sox, with that team finishing with a 12–6 record to the Northstars' 11–7 and barely edging out the Black Sox for one of the four playoff spots.
+Following the two narrow defeats against the reigning champion Dublin Hurricanes, the Northstars came close to making the playoffs but lost the final game of the season to the Black Sox, with that team finishing with a 12–6 record to the Northstars' 11–7 and edging out the Black Sox for one of the four playoff spots.

-The 2005 League Trophy final
+2005: League Trophy final

 A shake-up in Baseball Ireland's league structure for the 2005 season saw the creation of two separate competitions.
 Teams in the now nine-team league played each other just once before the league split into two.
 The top five teams competed for the League Championship while the remaining four battled for the newly created League Trophy.
 Teams played each other twice in the second half.

 By winning three of their first four games in the second half, the Northstars faced the now defunct Dublin Panthers, who had won their first four games, in two games that would decide the trophy winners.

-The Panthers, however, swept the short series at the O'Malley Fields at Corkagh Park in Clondalkin, West Dublin, the home of Irish Baseball.
+The Panthers, however, swept the short series at the O'Malley Fields at Corkagh Park in Clondalkin, West Dublin.

-2010: A winning season and playoffs
+2010: Winning season and playoffs

 The addition of new young players alongside many established veterans helped the club to its first winning season in five years.

-Highlights included two victories over the reigning national champions the Spartans in Belfast, while there were also wins against the Black Sox, Hurricanes and league newcomers the Munster Warriors.
+During this period there were two victories over the reigning national champions the Spartans in Belfast, and also wins against the Black Sox, Hurricanes and league newcomers the Munster Warriors.

 By finishing the regular season with a record of 8 wins and 7 defeats, the Northstars placed fourth in the table, setting up a playoff semi-final with the Spartans.